Paul Walker: Death

-With Furious 7 in the middle of filming at the time of Walker's death, Universal announced an indeterminate hiatus on the production, citing a desire to speak with his family before determining what to do with the film.
+With Furious 7 in the middle of filming at the time of Walker's death, Universal announced an indeterminate hiatus on the production, citing a desire to speak with his family before determining how to proceed with the film.

 Numerous friends and movie stars posted tributes to Walker on social media.
-His remains were cremated and his ashes were buried in a non-denominational ceremony at Forest Lawn Memorial Park.
-His life was later chronicled in the documentary I Am Paul Walker, which was released on August 11, 2018.
+His remains were cremated, and his ashes were buried in a non-denominational ceremony at Forest Lawn Memorial Park.
+His life was later chronicled in the documentary I Am Paul Walker, released on August 11, 2018.

 Lawsuits

-In December 2014, Walker's father filed a wrongful death claim against Rodas's estate, seeking the return of or "a proportionate share" of revenue generated by a group of automobiles that were jointly owned by both Walker and Rodas.
+In December 2014, Walker's father filed a wrongful death claim against Rodas's estate, seeking the return of "a proportionate share" of revenue generated by a group of automobiles that were jointly owned by both Walker and Rodas.
 Walker's daughter received a $10.1M settlement in 2016.

 In September 2015, Walker's daughter filed a wrongful death lawsuit against Porsche, claiming that the Porsche Carrera GT had numerous design defects, including a history of instability, and that its seat belt placement could cause harm upon impact.
-Porsche denied any wrongdoing and blamed Walker, stating: "The perils, risk, and danger were open and obvious and known to him, and he chose to conduct himself in a manner so as to expose himself to such perils, dangers, and risks, thus assuming all the risks involved in using the vehicle."
+Porsche denied any wrongdoing and blamed Walker, stating: "The perils, risk, and danger were open and obvious and known to him, and he chose to conduct himself in a manner to expose himself to such perils, dangers, and risks, thus assuming all the risks involved in using the vehicle."
 Walker's father and daughter both reached separate out-of-court settlements with Porsche.
 In April 2016, U.S. District Court Judge Philip S. Gutierrez ruled in favor of Porsche in a separate lawsuit filed by Rodas's widow Kristine.

+Legacy and posthumous recognition

+Film legacy and recognition

+Following his death, Walker's legacy continued through various tributes and recognitions.
+The final scene of Furious 7 (2015), accompanied by the song "See You Again" by Wiz Khalifa featuring Charlie Puth, was widely viewed as a farewell to his character Brian O'Conner and Walker himself, and became closely associated with his legacy.
+Following this, the Fast & Furious franchise continued to honor Walker through his character Brian O'Conner, who received an off-screen cameo appearance in F9 (2021) and an archival footage appearance in Fast X (2023).

+A documentary about his life, I Am Paul Walker, was released in 2018, and he was posthumously nominated to receive a star on the Hollywood Walk of Fame in 2022.

+Reach Out Worldwide and The Paul Walker Foundation

+In January 2014, his brother Cody Walker joined Reach Out Worldwide (ROWW), helping continue his late brother's humanitarian work through the disaster-relief organization Walker founded in 2010.
+On September 12, 2015, what would have been Walker's 42nd birthday, his daughter Meadow Walker founded The Paul Walker Foundation in his memory, supporting ocean conservation through grants and educational initiatives.